 South Korea has launched three new global health initiatives for 2016 to 2020

 Global health is not an explicit priority in South Korean ODA but has gained importance in recent years.
-With the beginning of the Strategic Plan for International Development Cooperation 2016-2020, South Korea launched three global-health initiatives covering the period 2016 to 2020.
-The ‘Better Life for Girls’ initiative assists 15 priority countries in developing projects that aim to promote girls’ education and health.
-The ‘Science, Technology and Innovation for Better Life’ supports projects to build scientific capacity, conduct research and development (R&D), and encourage entrepreneurship, including initiatives related to health.
-Each of these projects receives US$200 million in financing over the five-year period.
-Lastly, South Korea introduced the ‘Safe Life for All’ initiative, which commits US$100 million towards combating infectious diseases.
+Three of South Korea’s abolished flagship initiatives focused on global health.
+The ‘Better Life for Girls’ initiative aimed at assisting 15 priority countries in developing projects that aim to promote girls’ education and health.
+The ‘Science, Technology and Innovation for Better Life’ planned to projects to build scientific capacity, conduct research and development (R&D), and encourage entrepreneurship, including initiatives related to health.
+Each of these projects was budgeted with US$200 million in financing over the five-year period.
+Lastly, South Korea introduced the ‘Safe Life for All’ initiative, which commited US$100 million towards combating infectious diseases.
 This initiative came out of the Second Global Health Security Agenda High Level Meeting that was held in Seoul in September 2015.
 It is expected that most of the committed funding will be allocated to other government programs with a similar health focus.

 South Korea’s global health policy is largely determined by the Ministry of Foreign Affairs (MOFA).
 Within MOFA, the Development Policy Division is in charge of developing global-health policies.
 The Multilateral Development Cooperation and Humanitarian Assistance Division manages relations with multilateral health initiatives like the Global Fund and Gavi.